Table of Contents

 - Improves inventory efficiency: Inventory tracking systems improve visibility, so you can efficiently allocate inventory across your distribution network, assign pickers to optimised routes, and improve warehouse picking and packing processes.

-When it’s time to invest in real-time inventory tracking and automation, many online retailers often turn to a 3PL like ShipBob so they can hand off fulfilment and smart warehousing, without having to invest in the infrastructure themselves.
+When it’s time to invest in real-time inventory tracking and automation, many online retailers often turn to a fulfilment partner like ShipBob so they can hand off order fulfilment and smart warehousing, without having to invest in the infrastructure themselves.

 7. Internet of Things (IoT)

-IoT is short for “Internet of Things,” referring to the online networks of devices and objects that communicate with other devices in the same network through their connection to data centres.
+IoT is short for “Internet of Things,” referring to the online networks of devices and objects that communicate with other devices in the same network through their connection to data centers.

 By collecting operational data in a single connected technology, you gain deep visibility and avoid silos in your business.